sandhyakasthuri/EDA-on-Penguin-Data/README.md

 The dataset contains information about penguins, including their species, island habitat, physical measurements, and sex.
 There are a total of 344 entries with 7 columns: 'species', 'island', 'culmen_length_mm', 'culmen_depth_mm', 'flipper_length_mm', 'body_mass_g', and 'sex'.
-The 'sex' column has missing values, which were removed during data cleaning.
+The 'sex' column has missing values removed during data cleaning.

 Data Cleaning: